Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Introduction

+Parallel progress in natural language processing and machine learning has broadened the methodological basis for text-based risk analytics.
+Transformer-based models such as Sentence-BERT have improved short-text clustering by modeling contextual similarity between sentences \citep{kim2024sbert, park2024sberttransfer}, while hybrid topic–autoencoder architectures enhance detection of latent thematic structures \citep{choi2024topicauto, lee2024autoencoder}.
+Graph-based and network-analytic frameworks have also been proposed to represent relationships among semantic entities, enabling discovery of interaction mechanisms in multilingual or domain-specific corpora \citep{han2023graph, jeong2025network, zhou2024tfsc}.
+These methodological advances have improved text clustering, anomaly detection, and classification across diverse fields, including risk disclosure analysis \citep{risk2023financial}, software fault diagnosis \citep{elsevier2024software}, and insurance claim interpretation \citep{rahman2024insurance}.
+Yet, existing fire-related applications remain largely descriptive, focusing on frequent keywords or co-occurrence patterns rather than connecting textual semantics to measurable outcomes such as financial or property loss.

+Taken together, the literature reveals a persistent methodological and practical gap.
+Existing fire text-mining studies seldom model the dependent structure among risk-related terms that jointly describe operational and environmental conditions within accident narratives.
+Likewise, few studies link textual features to structured indicators such as damage costs or insurance data.
+Consequently, current approaches cannot quantify how textual expressions of risk translate into tangible loss or prioritize critical risk factors by their financial relevance.
+Addressing this gap, the present study introduces a unified framework that systematically analyzes fire investigation narratives, estimates semantic dependencies among risk-related terms, and integrates these text-derived features with estimated damages data to construct a composite, loss-aware fire Risk Index.
+This approach bridges unstructured and structured domains, offering a scalable and interpretable foundation for quantitative fire risk analysis and decision-making.

+This framework is expected to be integrated into industrial safety management and insurance risk-assessment systems.
+The derived Risk Index provides quantitative reference data that enable facility managers to prioritize preventive measures according to site-specific hazards extracted from textual records.
+It also assists insurers in evaluating facility-level risks that cannot be captured by conventional loss-ratio statistics.
+By linking narrative investigation data with measurable financial outcomes, the framework facilitates data-driven decision making for both workplace safety management and insurance underwriting.

 \paragraph{\textbf{Contributions}} This study makes the following contributions: \begin{itemize} \item \textbf{First large-scale analysis of Korean fire investigation narratives.} To the best of our knowledge, this is the first systematic attempt to analyze over a decade (2013–2024) of textual records on the chemical industry classified as Special Buildings, written by fire officers.
-These narratives provide direct accounts of ignition sources and causal conditions that have not been previously examined in quantitative fire safety research.
+These narratives provide direct accounts of ignition sources and causal conditions that have not been previously examined in quantitative fire safety research. \item \textbf{Integration of textual evidence with economic loss indicators.} By linking unstructured narratives with structured data on fire property damage, we move beyond frequency-based measures of risk.
+This integration enables the identification of risk factors that matter not only for their occurrence but also for their \emph{economic impact}, thereby offering a more practical and policy-relevant assessment of fire risk.